kubeportal/kubeportal/docs/installation.rst

 KUBEPORTAL_LOG_LEVEL_REQUEST          Sets the verbosity of the logging for requests.
 [DEBUG, INFO, WARNING, ERROR, CRITICAL]
 ===================================== ============================================================================

-It is recommended to configure at least the following settings:
+It is recommended to configure at least the following settings in production:

   - One authentication method (``KUBEPORTAL_AUTH_...``)
   - A reasonable path for the SQLite database in ``KUBEPORTAL_DATABASE_URL``, so that your user database persists on a mounted Kubernetes volume.

-In production mode, the log output of the KubePortal pod shows you the generated password for the *root* account.
+  - The externally visible URL of your Kubernetes API server (``KUBEPORTAL_API_SERVER_EXTERNAL``)

+The log output of the KubePortal pod shows you the generated password for the *root* account.
 This account **only** works for the backend login page, which is available at `<KubePortal URL>/admin/`.